Admissions Frequently Asked Questions

 A: Our average scholarship for the entering class in 2016 was $11,000.
 Depending on your combination of LSAT score, GPA, employment history, academic achievements and community involvement, you may qualify for a merit-based scholarship that is renewable for up to 3 years.
 We awarded more than 2 million dollars in scholarship and grant money for the 2016-17 academic school year.

 ONU Law reevaluates students after their first year, oftentimes increasing students' scholarships for exceptional performance.
-Students who came in with no scholarship will also be considered for an award applicable to their second and third years.
+Students who enter law school with no scholarship will also be considered for an award applicable to their second and third years.
 Additionally, students who received a scholarship requiring them to achieve a 2.7 GPA who do not maintain a 2.7 GPA do not necessarily lose their entire scholarship.
 Many times a scholarship is only decreased slightly, dependent on the students' performance.

 Q: WHAT ARE ONU LAW'S DEMOGRAPHIC STATS?